How To Buy Great Companies

 A Few Other Points and Conclusion

-I hope you find Business Model Diligence a valuable addition to MagicDiligence!
-The intent is - as always - to help you find the best businesses in high performing, mechanically ranked stock screens.
-Any thoughts or comments please feel free to reply to me directly.
+I hope you find the Business Model Diligence rating a valuable feature at MagicDiligence!
+The intent is - as always - to help you find the best stock investing opportunities on the market today, regardless of your investing philosophy!
 Enjoy!